josh-collinsworth/joco-sveltekit/src/lib/content/posts/response-to-defending-open-source.md

 Do I think WP Engine does some shitty things in the name of profit?
 100% yes.

 But do I believe there was such an imminent threat to WordPress that it warranted _anything_ Matt's done in the past two months? _Absolutely not_.

+Besides: if private equity is going to hurt WP Engine, how does _that_ translate to harm for the broader ecosystem?

+It's not like WP Engine has the market cornered.
+There are plenty of other WordPress hosts, products, and services.
+To the extent WP Engine "enshittifies" their own offerings (to borrow the term), isn't that just hurting _them_?

+Maybe Matt is convinced that, if left unchecked, WP Engine _would_ eventually buy up enough of the market to singlehandedly cause its collapse.
+But it strikes me that the right move in that case would've been to just keep doing what he was already doing—i.e., growing WordPress.com, and supporting both core and tertiary products—rather than starting a war over some specious future crime that hasn't been committed yet.

 This section does nothing to provide any persuasive context, or explain why WP Engine is somehow the one profitable company doing questionable things in the name of growth that happens to be a "danger."
 (There are, after all, plenty of other companies making questionable decisions in the name of maximizing profits, both in the WordPress space and beyond it.)